mcseba/MasterMind/README.md

 # MasterMind
-C# console application - MasterMind game
+C# console application - MasterMind game.
 My solution includes universal GameEngine class and dedicated for polish players GameInterface.

 Master Mind is a code-breaking game for 2 players (in this case it's Computer vs User).